Steven Thompson Funeral Director/Owner

 Meghan Wagoner Funeral Director

-Meghan N. Wagoner, Cremation Specialists Funeral Director/Embalmer Meghan was a graduate from West Union High School and continued her education at Shawnee State University and received her Bachelor’s degree from Cincinnati College of Mortuary Science.
+Meghan N. Wagoner, Cremation Specialists, Funeral Director and Embalmer, Meghan was a graduate from West Union High School and continued her education at Shawnee State University and received her Bachelor’s degree from Cincinnati College of Mortuary Science.
 She is licensed by the State of Ohio as a Funeral Director and Embalmer; she also has successfully completed training as a Certified Cremation Arranger through the ICCFA and joined the Thompson Funeral Home staff in the fall of 2012.
-She is also a Liberty Lions member, a member of the Hillsboro Bible Baptist Church and helps with The Highland County Chamber of Commerce.
+She is also a Liberty Lions Club member and recently became the President in 2022, a member of the Hillsboro Bible Baptist Church and is a board member of The Highland County Chamber of Commerce.
 Meghan enjoys reading a good book, spending time with her husband, family and friends and enjoying the outdoors.

 David Hare Pre-Need/Pre-Arrangement Specialist